SEO

 Avoiding Black Hat Techniques

 While it might be tempting to take shortcuts, black hat link building techniques invariably lead to penalties and long-term damage to your site’s authority.
-It’s important to remember that not all backlinks have the same impact on SEO; some may be ineffective or even detrimental, especially those from spammy sources.
-Additionally, the risks of ‘buy links’ include potential penalties from Google and wasting money on ineffective links.

 Identifying Risky Practices